jancgreyling/AE_772_892/README.md

 ---

-## Week 2: Git Basics, Introduction to Pandas & Python Functions
+## Week 2: Git Basics, Introduction to Pandas, Dictionaries & Python Functions

 * **Introduction to Git and Basic Commands on Google Colab**
   * Importance and Use Cases of Git